RPNB Biometric Pistol Safe Review (2026)

 Upgrade If: Reliability critical, frequent use, valuable storage, quality important

-What You Get for $60-80
+What You Get in the Budget Tier

 RPNB Biometric Pistol Safe